Skip to main content

 Rule 3304-4-02 | Personal care assistance program.

-(A) The purpose of the personal care assitance (PCA) program described in this rule shall be to provide funds to pay for personal assistance services to enable eligible individuals with severe physical disabilities to work and/or to live independently.
+(A) The purpose of the personal care assistance (PCA) program described in this rule shall be to provide funds to pay for personal assistance services to enable eligible individuals with severe physical disabilities to work and/or to transition to or from employment.
 OOD shall administer this (PCA) program.

-(1) Eligible individuals shall be served based on the rank order of priority groups listed as follows:
+(1) An eligible individual's priority group for PCA services shall be documented and enforced in the event that resources or funds are projected to be inadequate to meet the service needs for all eligible individuals.
+Eligible individuals shall be served based on the rank order of priority groups listed as follows:

-(a) The first priority group shall include eligible individuals who are competitively employed by meeting the definition of competitive employment; according to paragraph (C) of rule 3304-4-01 of the Administrative Code and who need personal assistance services to maintain employment.
+(a) The first priority group shall include eligible individuals who are competitively employed by meeting the definition of competitive employment, according to paragraph (C) of rule 3304-4-01 of the Administrative Code.

-(b) The second priority group shall include elegible individuals who are ready for employment and are prepared to actively engage in job seeking activity but cannot accept a job unless personal assistance services are available.
-Eligible individuals may participate in this priority group for a lifetime maximum of eighteen months and shall demonstrate active job seeking activity.
-This lifetime maximum may be reaassessed if there are significant changes determined on a case-by-case basis.
+(b) The second priority group shall include eligible individuals who are ready for employment and are prepared to actively engage in job seeking activity.
+Eligible individuals may participate in this priority group for a lifetime maximum of twelve months and shall demonstrate active job seeking activity.
+This lifetime maximum may be reassessed by the PCA program if there are significant changes determined on a case-by-case basis.
+Eligible individuals in this priority group must have an open vocational rehabilitation case.

-(e) The fifth priority group shall be closed to new applicants.
+(d) The fourth priority group shall be closed to new applicants.

-This priority group may contain eligible individuals who, due to an adverse change in medical condition or are permanately retiring from employment, no longer meet the requirements to remain in a higher priority group.
-Eligible individuals may receive personal assistance services in this group for a maximum of six months over the lifetime of the eligible individuals.
+This priority group may contain eligible individuals who, due to an adverse change in medical condition or are permanently retiring from employment, no longer meet the requirements to remain in a higher priority group.
+Eligible individuals may participate in this priority group for a lifetime maximum of six months.

 (B) OOD's duties and responsibilities for administration and management of the PCA program shall include but not be limited to the following:

-(5) Determining a person's eligibility to receive personal assistance services under the program based on the assessment performed by the community rehabilitation program as described in paragraph (D) of this rule.
+(5) Determining a person's eligibility to receive personal assistance services funds under the PCA program based on the assessment described in paragraph (C) of this rule;

-(6) Evaluating the program to ensure efficiency and to determine ways to improve its effectiveness.
+(6) Evaluating the PCA program to ensure efficiency and to determine ways to improve its effectiveness;

-(7) Monitoring the program for fraud or abuse.
+(7) Monitoring the PCA program for fraud or abuse;

-(8) Determining eligibility for the program and assigning participants into priority groups.
+(8) Determining eligibility for the PCA program and assigning eligible individuals into priority groups;

-(9) Evaluating each participant annually to determine the continued need for PCA.
+(9) Evaluating each eligible individual annually to determine the continued need for personal assistance services; and.

 (C) To be eligible for the PCA program, a person shall:

-(1) Be an Ohio resident eighteen years old or older with a severe physical disability.
+(1) Be an Ohio resident twenty-one years old or older with a severe physical disability;

-(2) Exhaust all available resources before receiving services from the PCA.
+(2) Exhaust all available resources before receiving funds from the PCA program;

 (3) Demonstrate need beyond other funding sources.
-If a person is receiving personal assistance services from another funding source, documentation shall be submitted to the PCA program to determine if personal assistance services from the PCA program would be duplicative.
+If a person is receiving personal assistance services from another funding source, documentation shall be submitted to the PCA program to determine if personal assistance services funds from the PCA program would be duplicative;

-(6) Demonstrate the ability to instruct and supervise an assistant about the participant's needs as described in paragraph (D)(3) of this rule or arranging for such supervision or instruction.
+(6) Demonstrate the ability to instruct and supervise an assistant about the person's needs as described in paragraph (D)(3) of this rule or arranging for such supervision or instruction;

-(8) Agree that the person's need for continuing personal assistance services shall be subject to periodic re-evaluation.
+(8) Agree that the person's need for continuing personal assistance services shall be subject to periodic re-evaluation; and

-(9) During re-evaluations for PCA program eligibility, eligible individuals shall demonstrate the ability to follow PCA program guidelines, including but not limited to, timely and accurate invoicing, compliance with submitting required documentation by established timelines, and updating the PCA program on any and all changes in income and employment, job seeking, and progress in training within ten business days of the change.
+(9) During re-evaluations for PCA program eligibility, eligible individuals shall demonstrate the ability to follow PCA program guidelines, including but not limited to, timely and accurate invoicing, compliance with submitting required documentation by specified time frames, and updating the PCA program on any and all applicable changes in income and employment, job seeking, progress in training, and changes in their vocational rehabilitation case within ten business days of the change.

 (D) To be eligible for selection by OOD to operate this PCA program at the local level, a community rehabilitation program shall be a nonprofit and, as its purpose, shall exist at least in part to provide services to persons with disabilities.
 The community rehabilitation program's duties and responsibilities shall include, but not be limited to, the following:

-(3) Assessing a person's need to receive personal assistance services through the PCA program.
-The assessment shall include, but not be limited to, determining the ability to instruct and supervise assistants, to maintain schedules and records or to arrange for such functions to be carried out.
+(3) Assessing a person's need to receive personal assistance services funds through the PCA program.
+The assessment shall include, but not be limited to, determining the ability to instruct and supervise assistants, to maintain schedules and records or to arrange for such functions to be carried out;

-(6) Assisting OOD to evaluate each elibible individual's need for continued personal assistance services.
+(6) Assisting OOD to evaluate each eligible individual's need for continued personal assistance services;

-(7) Serving the community as an information resource on personal assistance services.
+(7) Serving the community as an information resource on personal assistance services; and

 (8) Providing information and referral services about other financial assistance and social service programs that assist persons who have severe physical disabilities toward employment and/or independent living.